For the active cancer patient

 Acupuncture

-Acupuncture also finds its origin in Traditional Chinese Medicine and is considered one of the oldest medical techniques.
-According to TCM, three things influence Qi (the life energy in the body) and the autonomous balance: meditation, nutrition, and acupuncture.
-Depending on the complaints, very thin needles are inserted into so-called acupuncture points in the body during an acupuncture treatment.
-The needle prick stimulates the restoration of the balance of life energy in the body (Qi), according to TCM.
-At the same time, several studies demonstrate the effectiveness of acupuncture for postoperative pain, and there are numerous indications that it is effective for nausea during chemotherapy.
-There is still no comprehensive scientific explanation for the efficacy of acupuncture, but it is scientifically supported.
-In 1978, the WHO (World Health Organization) published a report in which it recognized acupuncture as an effective medical practice.
+Acupuncture also has its origins in Traditional Chinese Medicine and is probably one of the oldest medical techniques.
+According to TCM, 3 things influence the Qi (= life energy in the body), the autonomous balance: meditation, nutrition and acupuncture.
+Depending on the symptoms, wafer-thin needles are inserted into so-called acupuncture points in the body during acupuncture treatment.
+According to TCM, the sting stimulus restores the balance of life energy in the body (Qi).
+At the same time, several studies prove the effectiveness of acupuncture for postoperative pain and there are numerous indications that it is effective for nausea during chemotherapy.